mepankaj/rest-api-express-js/README.md

 ﻿# PUT /:id: Updates an existing product.<br/>
 ﻿# DELETE /:id: Deletes a product.<br/>
 ﻿# Add middleware to log requests to the console.
 Use express.json() to parse incoming JSON payloads.<br/>
+# Download Postman software and use to get complete output<br/>

  # To run
  # npm start